Davidnet/kiwiudacitytest/README.md

 |:---:|:---:|
 | Pick up Point | Delivery Point |

-The top left interface items give important information too:
+The top right interface items give important information too:

 ![KiwiBot Challenge](./UI_Elements.png)

 From left to right:
-Autopilot (default o): Enables computed autopilot.
+* Autopilot (default o): Enables computed autopilot.
 Useful for recording data for training.
 Bot will follow perfect route to pick up/delivery points.
 Autopilot is considered just the same as manual for score calculation.
-Time multipler (default t), Only works in missions, allows to run simulation at a faster rate Mute (default m) Mutes sound
+* Time multipler (default t), Only works in missions, allows to run simulation at a faster rate
+* Mute (default m) Mutes sound
-Targets: number of pickup/delivery targets to complete in mission
+* Targets: number of pickup/delivery targets to complete in mission
-Population: Number persons currently in the simulation Record (default r): Shows when recording data
+* Population: Number persons currently in the simulation
+* Record (default r): Shows when recording data
-TCP API (default p): Shows when a tcp connection was correctly stablished and the simulator is able to receive control inputs from an external program.
+* TCP API (default p): Shows when a tcp connection was correctly stablished and the simulator is able to receive control inputs from an external program.
 Use it to test your models and record your score :)

 ## Score Calculation